raspberrypilearning/dancing-unicorn-rainbow/en/step_5.md

 + In the last step, you connected your LED to <b>GPIO 3V3</b>.
 This is the pin to connect to if you are testing your LED.
 You now need to connect your LED to a pin you can control with Scratch (for example, <b>GPIO 17</b>).

-+ Follow the instructions below to control your LED with Scratch.
++ Follow these instructions to control your LED with Scratch:

 [[[rpi-scratch-control-led]]]

 + To practice controlling your LED, complete the following challenges

 --- challenge ---

+--- collapse ---

+---
+title: important challenge
+---

 1) On an event, make your LED go on for 2 seconds and then off